Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Anderson Aylwin Begg & Co.

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesStarting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
-The Plaintiff's Claim is a form, known as Form 7A, and is available online.
+Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesGetting a legal case started within the Small Claims Court involves issuance of a formal document known as a Plaintiff's Claim.
+The Plaintiff's Claim document is known as a Form 7A and can be found online.
 The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
 There are various rules regarding the extent of information that is required.
 The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Concerns to carefully consider include: